 Board Certified Cardiologist & Cardiovascular Physician located in Princeton, NJ & Hamilton Square, NJ

 Whether you’ve had it with the appearance of ugly varicose veins or you need relief from the pain they cause, vein ablation safely and effectively eliminates the problem.
-At NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, often uses advanced vein ablation, producing exceptional results without downtime.
+At NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, often uses advanced vein ablation, producing exceptional results without downtime.
 If you have questions about treating varicose veins or leg pain, call or schedule an appointment online today.

 Vein ablation, also called endovenous ablation, is a minimally invasive procedure to eliminate varicose veins and treat venous insufficiency.